*6 Minute Read*

 It is important when you are announcing the pre-order.
 Rule of thumb is 4 to 6 months prior to the launching date.
 The next big question if how you will announce.

-Select what platforms you will use for announcements and advertisements.
+Select what platforms you will use for announcements and online advertisements in order to attract the right customers.
 Please note that generating early buzz could be the key.

 Pre-order lifecycle-based timeline

-Make sure you have a solid plan to leverage those dead days after the product release.
+Make sure you have a solid SEO plan to leverage those dead days after the product release.